Beginner Skateboard Gear

 Leaning toeside or heelside to get the board to run in that direction is called carving.

 First, push your skateboard and put weight on our heels while on the move.
 This will help you turn slowly in that direction.
-The harder your push on your heels, the sharper your turn will be.
+The harder you drive on your heels, the sharper your turn will be.

 In skateboarding, this move is used a lot.
 You should choose an empty space, and practice carving a lot if you want to master it.
 For instance, try moving right at something that you are not aiming to hit and try carving around it.